bablokb/circuitpython-inky/Readme.md

 CircuitPython driver classes for Pimoroni Inky-Displays:

   - `inky/what.py`: two and three color e-Inks, 400x300
+  - `inky/acep7.py`: seven color e-Inks (Inky-Impression 4"/5.7")
   - `inky/spectra6.py`: six color e-Inks (Spectra6)

+The acep7-driver does not support the 7.3"-variant.

 The spectra6-driver currently only supports the 7.3-variant.
-The driver probably also works withe the Spectra6-display from Waveshare.
+The driver probably also works with the Spectra6-display from Waveshare.
 Feedback on this assumption is welcome.

+Missing support for various Inkys is due to missing test devices.
+The implementation of suitable drivers should be straightforward.

+For the Inky-Frames 5.7" and 7.3" there are pre-built CircuitPython versions available that have builtin support for the respective displays, so no separate driver is necessary.

 A note on `seconds_per_frame` and `refresh_time`
 ------------------------------------------------

-The spectra6-driver defines default values for `seconds_per_frame` and `refresh_time`.
+The acep7/spectra6-driver define default values for `seconds_per_frame` and `refresh_time`.

   - `refresh_time` is the time it takes from start of `display.refresh()` until the display has actually refreshed. `display.refresh()` will return before the refresh is finished, but will keep the `busy`-attribute `True`.
 As long as you provide a busy-pin, the `refresh_time` is ignored.
-Since the Inky-Impression has a busy-pin, the refresh-time is only to document the expected update-time of the display.
+Since the Inky-Impression has a busy-pin, the refresh-time is only used to document the expected update-time of the display.

   - `seconds_per_frame` is the time from start of (internal) display refresh